Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating_proof_of_possession.md

     }
     ```

 1. Obtain the token from the IdP.
 A DPoP supporting client is required.
-For the demonstration purpose below is an example using [`oauth2c`](https://github.com/cloudentity/oauth2c.git):
+For this demo, here is an example using [`oauth2c`](https://github.com/cloudentity/oauth2c.git):
     ```bash
     oauth2c https://keycloak.test:8440/realms/master/.well-known/openid-configuration \
     --client-id cert-bound --client-secret cf4c655a-0622-4ce6-a0de-d3353ef0b714       \